henliz/PtM-Tech-Skillcheck/README.md

 <div align="justify">

 1. [Download the files](https://cdn.discordapp.com/attachments/1372207073592606720/1420092594192515164/Moonglasses-Build-Release-586.zip?ex=6917604a&is=69160eca&hm=a96947d4571a4d5d1171aec11694ee7845548647673ed8e1c536cd668bc0e951&).
-2. Run unlock.bat, this unblocks all the .dll files that Windows complains about.
+2. Run `unlock.bat`, this unblocks all the .dll files that Windows complains about.
-3. Extract dxgi.dll file and MoonGlasses Folder into the 'Baldurs Gate 3 Toolkit' folder (steamapps\common\Baldurs Gate 3 Toolkit).
+3. Extract `dxgi.dll` file and MoonGlasses Folder into the 'Baldurs Gate 3 Toolkit' folder (`steamapps\common\Baldurs Gate 3 Toolkit`).
 4. Run the editor.
-If it crashes, the .dlls may be blocked, still.
+If it crashes, the `.dlls` may be blocked, still.
 Right click them and go to Properties.
 On the bottom make sure it doesn't say they're blocked.
 5. If you're still crashing, please uninstall the editor, make sure the folder is empty, reinstall it, then try again.

-Once set up, if you open the toolkit, you should see (MoonGlasses v1.x.x.x) in the title bar.
+Once set up, if you open the toolkit, you should see (`MoonGlasses v1.x.x.x`) in the title bar.
 If it's there, that means the toolkit was successfully unlocked.

 ### Getting a Git version control software
 Any [Git version control software](https://git-scm.com/downloads/guis) such as [GitHub Desktop](https://desktop.github.com/download/).